Wilderness Trail Distillery, an authentic Kentucky distillery

 By Co-Founders Shane Baker and Pat Heist

+Another unique distinction our whiskeys have is that we make a Sweet Mash instead of the Sour Mash technique.
+We were the first of Kentucky’s distillers to embrace the sweet mash process as our sole mashing technique.
 By not acidifying the mash, we are able to bring more flavors forward from the grains with a softer finish, just as in preparing a fine meal.

 All of our whiskeys are distilled, aged and bottled here at Wilderness Trail Distillery in a rich traditional Kentucky environment.
 You can trust what you are enjoying with our name on the bottle.
 Our whiskeys are double-distilled in keeping with Kentucky tradition and we have several stills.
 Our 250-gallon Vendome Pot Hybrid Still produced the very first Bourbons we made.
 We use that still now primarily to distill our limited small batch Harvest Rum and to finish our third distillation of our Blue Heron Vodka, which is made from our wheated Bourbon distillate.
 Since 2016 all of our whiskeys have been distilled through a Vendome 40 foot tall, 18-inch beer column still and then double distilled continuously through our 250 gallon copper doubler.
 We have expanded our production to include a new 40 foot tall, 36-inch continuous beer still and 500 gallon doubler to increase our production output.
 That allows us to have a smaller more flexible system and a large production system, between the two we can produce 216 barrels per day.